Bhalu77/Dockerized-Flask-Microservice-hosted-on-AWS-Elastic-Beanstalk-built-using-Machine-Learning-Pipeline/README.md

 Then I deployed the docker image to Amazon Web Services Elastic Beanstalk using the cli commands:
 - Install Elastic Beanstalk Cli: pip install awsebcli
 - Initiate Elastic Beanstalk: eb init -p docker [Application Name].
 - I have used region eu-west-3 which is Paris but you can use whichever region is closest to you.
-You can edit this in .elasticbeanstalk
+You can edit this in .elasticbeanstalk folder in the configure.yml file which is created after eb init (initialization) command.
 - Run locally to see if it works properly before Deployment: eb local run --port 5000 [You can use whatever port you're using]
 - Create Elastic Beanstalk Environment: eb create [Enivironment Name]-env